Knowledge Graphs in Practice: Characterizing their Users, Challenges, and Visualization Opportunities: Knowledge Graph Users Current Practices

 \subsection{KG Personas}

 From our interviews, we identify three major KG practitioner personas, highlighted in Figure~\ref{fig:kg_user_profiles}.
-While each persona has distinct expertise, responsibilities, and needs, we often found that one person could step into multiple personas depending on their use case or institutional role.
-Below, we define each of the three KG practitioner personas.
+While each persona comes with distinct expertise, responsibilities, and needs, we often found that one person could step into multiple personas depending on their use case or organizational role.
+We assigned personas to each participant in Table~\ref{tab:participant-demographics} based on the variety of KG tasks they regularly perform.

 \begin{itemize}[leftmargin=0pt,topsep=4pt, partopsep=0pt,itemsep=2pt,parsep=2pt]